ThangLeQuoc/junit5/README.md

 >JUnit 5 required Java 8 to work

 ### JUnit Platform
+The platform is responsible for launching testing frameworks on the JVM.
+It defines a stable and powerful interface between JUnit and its client such as build tools.

+The final objective is how its clients get integrated easily with JUnit in discovering and executing the tests.

+It also defines the TestEngine API for developing a testing framework that runs on the JUnit platform.
+By that, you can plug-in 3rd party testing libraries, directly into JUnit, by implementing custom TestEngine.
 ### JUnit Jupiter
 JUnit Jupiter is the combination of the new programming model and extension model for writing tests and extensions in JUnit 5
 ### JUnit Vintage
 Support running JUnit 3 and JUnit 4 based tests on JUnit 5 platform
 ### Basic Annotations